Marijuana’s Cloudy Future

 Secondly, what social impacts will occur if marijuana is legalized and freely marketed ti the public?
 When we think about the power of marketing and what alcohol and nicotine companies have accomplished through it, we can see how quickly adolescents and other at risk individuals such as recovering addicts will be exposed and persuaded to the recreational use of marijuana.
 Products that are driven by profit motivation have a profound and powerful effect on consumers.
 Like mentioned above, this type of persuasion driven by profit motivation can cause many individuals to start an addictive cycle that could have been avoided.

 Lastly, what dangerous driving conditions does legalizing marijuana create?
 THC, the active ingredient in marijuana impairs the users judgment and motor skills.
 However, multiple studies have been conducted to analyze the effects marijuana has on drivers and the extent of the impairment remains inconclusive.
 Although the extent of impairment on drivers that have marijuana in their system is moderate compared to alcohol, serious risks and dangers are still present.

 Your Voice, Your Opinion

 Like previously mentioned, decriminalizing and legalizing marijuana has become a heated debate.
 Everyone has their own voice and opinion.
-Zion Recovery Center stands firm in its belief that marijuana is a harmful and addictive substance.
+Our Christian Recover Center stands firm in its belief that marijuana is a harmful and addictive substance.
 Addiction is a progressive disease which means that marijuana will only hasten the destructive cycle of addiction.
 We believe that real and lasting recovery is achieved by abstaining from all substances.
 This includes illicit drugs and alcohol to marijuana and nicotine.
 What do you believe?
 Do you support the legalization of marijuana?
 385-207-2029